 See if we’re a good fit for your business

-We’re selective, which means we don’t serve every business.
-Our specialized fulfillment services work best for companies with specific needs, particularly those shipping heavy, bulky, or high-volume products.
+We’re selective—we don’t serve every business.
+Our fulfillment services work best for companies shipping heavy, bulky, or high-volume products.
+If that’s not you, we’re probably not the right fit.

-Tell us about your fulfillment requirements, and we’ll determine if Red Stag can transform your operations.
-If we’re not the ideal partner, we’ll tell you directly and recommend alternatives better suited to your business.
+Tell us about your fulfillment requirements.
+If Red Stag can deliver better results than your current 3PL, we’ll show you exactly how.
+If we’re not the right partner, we’ll tell you directly—and point you toward providers better suited to your needs.